tcutlip08/SmiteTierList/README.md

     Joust - Displays tier list submited to the Joust gamemode Conquest - Displays tier list submited to the Conquest gamemode

+_Note:_ All tier lists are affected by each drop down value chosen

 ## Technologies Used

 React - JavaScript Library designed for building User Interfaces Mongoose – Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Express – Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Node.js – Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
-Request - Request is designed to be the simplest way possible to make http calls.
+Axios - Axios is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
+Drag and Drop - Using some default onClick onDrag and onDrop functions we were able to manipulate the redistributing of each item.
+Google Auth - Using Google for our authentication for each user.

 ## Get Started